JohnZonneveld/johnzonneveld.github.io/_posts/2023-01-24-autogrid-wsjtx-gpsd.md

                     c_thr.start()
 ```

-Only changed part in this is the function convert which was originally called serial_handler.
+Only changed part in this is the function convert which was originally called handle_serial.
 As we don't handle the serial anymore I renamed it and simplified it to adapt for gpsd that is already sending the decimal position:
 ```python
 def convert(self,lat,lon):
     # should be a single line.